A. Schema format details

 The versions of the schema that use XSD validation to verify the format (versions 8.0.0 and above) have xmlns:xsi and xsi:noNamespaceSchemaLocation attributes.
 The xsi attribute is required if xmlns:xsi is given.
 The XSD file allows validators to check the format of the .xml using standard XML validators.

-The following example shows a sample header-line for testlib library schema version 1.0.2 in .mediawiki format.
+The following example shows a sample header for testlib library schema version 1.0.2 in .mediawiki format.

-Example: Sample header-line for testlib library version 1.0.2 in .mediawiki format.
+Example: Sample header for testlib library version 1.0.2 in .mediawiki format.

 HED library="testlib" version="1.0.2"